Hôtel de Besenval: From the Baron de Besenval's death in 1791 to 1925

 Chambre du maître, the former bedroom of the Baron de Besenval, where he died on 2 June 1791 in the arms of Victor von Gibelin.
 The room has four overdoors with grisaille painting by Jules Didier, after engravings by François Boucher, showing landscape scenes with sheep, birds and putti, interpreting the three seasons autumn, winter and spring.
 The fourth overdoor is dedicated to love.
 Parts of the wood panelling are original with later additions of panels from the Louis XV period and the last quarter of the 19th century.
-Today, the room is called Salon des ministres.
+Today, the room is called the Salon des ministres.
 The baron's writing table, dating in parts from around 1720 and remodelled by the ebeniste E. J. Cuvellier around 1765, was placed in this room.
-On 25 May 2021, this bureau plat was sold by Christie's in London as lot 30 in the sale Collection Baroness Marion Lambert for EUR 462,500.
+On 25 May 2021, this bureau plat and the accompanying cartonnier (filing cabinet), made by Bernard III van Risenburgh, were sold by Christie's in London as lot 30 in the sale Collection Baroness Marion Lambert for EUR 462,500.

 In his will dated 20 December 1784, Pierre Victor de Besenval, who was never married, bequeathed the usufruct of his residence on the Rue de Grenelle to his lifelong friend Maréchal Philippe Henri, Marquis de Ségur, Baron de Romainville, Seigneur de Ponchapt et de Fougueyrolles, whose second son Joseph-Alexandre Pierre, Vicomte de Ségur, was in fact the baron's illegitimate son, which was no secret within the family.
 The baron's relationship with his best friend's wife Louise-Anne-Madeleine, Marquise de Ségur, née de Vernon (1729–1778), which lasted until her death, and the illegitimate son did not cloud the relationship between the spouses or between Besenval and his best friend.
 But on the contrary.
 The three enjoyed being together.
 The baron spent a lot of time at the château of the Marquis de Ségur in Romainville, where he could pursue another passion: The art of horticulture (the last remains of the Château de Ségur were demolished in 2017).
-Furthermore, it was the intention of both, the Baron de Besenval and the Marquis de Ségur, that one day the baron's son would inherit the Hôtel de Besenval.
-Consequently, the baron bequeathed the bare ownership of the Hôtel de Besenval to his biological son Joseph-Alexandre Pierre, Vicomte de Ségur.
+Furthermore, it was the intention of both the Baron de Besenval and the Marquis de Ségur that the baron's son would one day inherit the Hôtel de Besenval.
+Consequently, the baron bequeathed the bare ownership of the property to his biological son, Joseph-Alexandre Pierre, Vicomte de Ségur.
 The physical resemblance between Pierre Victor de Besenval and his son was noticed and discussed by contemporaries, including Gouverneur Morris, who wrote in his diary after a visit to the Hôtel de Besenval on 27 March 1789: "I then went to the Baron de Besenval.
-The company is not numerous, and there is the Vicomte de Ségur, who passes for the son of the baron; one must admit that he really is, if one accepts as proof their physical resemblance and their mutual tenderness.
-This young man is the Lovelace of the day and as remarkable as his father as a seducer."
+The company was but scanty, and there was the Vicomte de Ségur, reputed to be the son of the baron; it must be confessed that he truly is, should one take their likeness of person and mutual tenderness as proof.
+This young man is the Lovelace [Robert Lovelace in Clarissa] of the day, scarcely less remarkable than his father in the arts of seduction."